 ISFJs should avoid pressuring ISTJs to be emotionally vulnerable if they aren’t ready or willing.

-ISTJs and ISFJs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+ISTJ and ISFJ types can encourage and motivate each other in their personal and professional lives.

 ISTJs can motivate ISFJs by recognizing and affirming their accomplishments and contributions.